Leviathan and Behemoth — What were they? (Dinosaurs)

 The LORD was speaking to Job in these two chapters (Job 40-41) and it was understood that Job knew about these huge creatures, which — as explained above — are obviously dinosaurs and not references to mere crocodiles and hippopotamuses.
 This is biblical evidence that humans and dinosaurs existed together.
 The occasional references to literal “sea monsters” and “dragons” in other passages of the Bible (not the figurative references) is further evidence.

 So it’s likely that dinosaurs and humans existed at the same time, whether know-it-all ‘scholars’ and National Geographic care to admit it or not.
 How else do you explain the dinosaurs depicted in ancient art from different cultures around the globe, often along with other conventional animals?
-Here are several examples:
+Here are several examples, including one fossil:

-Notice in the last two pics that a stegosaurus appears alongside other conventional animals, like a deer, a rat and a monkey.
+Notice in the top two pics that an obvious stegosaurus appears alongside other conventional animals, like a deer, a rat and a monkey.

 My conclusion is that the idea that humans and dinosaurs didn’t coexist is a myth perpetuated by non-scientific “science.”